iHeslop/Tickit-frontend-py/README copy.md

 ## Description / Requirements

 TickIt is a fully functional to-do list application, with the ability to create, update and delete to-do entries, as well as the ability to "tickit" off and mark the task as completed.
-The application was built using a React TypeScript frontend, with a Python Flask backend and a MySQL database.
+The application was built using a React TypeScript frontend, with a Java SpringBoot backend and a MySQL database.

 With this project, the plan was to practice and implement how to:

 - Create and implement all parts of a functional fullstack application.
-- Use Flask to act as a backend between a MySQL database and a React TypeScript frontend.
+- Use SpringBoot to act as a backend between a MySQL database and a React TypeScript frontend.
 - Use React TypeScript as a frontend framework.
 - Handle errors in both the front and backends correctly and efficiently.
 - Perform CRUD operations in a fullstack format.